 Rear-end collision: who is liable and what are your rights?

-What is a rear-end collision?
+What is a rear-end crash?

 • sudden braking